 BACKGROUND

-The Governmental Advisory Committee (GAC) and the Generic Names Supporting Organization (GNSO) jointly established a consultation group to explore ways for the GAC to engage early in the GNSO Policy Development Process (PDP) and to improve overall cooperation between the two bodies (for example, by exploring the option of a liaison).
-The consultation group commenced its work in December 2013.

-The launch of this GAC-GNSO Consultation Group (CG) on Early Engagement was the result of discussions between the two entities at the ICANN meeting in Buenos Aires as well as previous ICANN meetings, reflecting a joint desire to explore and enhance ways of early engagement in relation to GNSO policy development activities.
-The issue was also specifically called-out by both Accountability and Transparency Review Teams (ATRT).

 ICANN receives input from governments through the GAC.
 The GAC’s key role is to provide advice to ICANN on issues of public policy, and especially where there may be an interaction between ICANN’s activities or policies and national laws or international agreements.
 The GAC usually meets three times a year in conjunction with ICANN Public Meetings, where it discusses issues with the ICANN Board and other ICANN Supporting Organizations, Advisory Committees and other groups.
 The GAC may also discuss issues between times with the Board either through face-to-face meetings or by teleconference.

 The GNSO is responsible for developing policies for generic Top-Level Domains (e.g., .com, .org, .biz).
 The GNSO strives to keep gTLDs operating in a fair, orderly fashion across one global Internet, while promoting innovation and competition.
 The GNSO uses the GNSO Policy Development Process (PDP) to develop policy recommendations which, following approval, are submitted to the ICANN Board for its consideration.

+The Governmental Advisory Committee (GAC) and the Generic Names Supporting Organization (GNSO) jointly established a consultation group to explore ways for the GAC to engage early in the GNSO Policy Development Processes (PDP) and to improve overall cooperation between the two bodies (for example, by exploring the option of a liaison).
+The consultation group commenced its work in December 2013.

+The launch of this GAC-GNSO Consultation Group (CG) on Early Engagement was the result of discussions between the two entities at the ICANN meeting in Buenos Aires as well as at previous ICANN meetings, reflecting a joint desire to explore and enhance ways of early engagement in relation to GNSO policy development activities.
+The issue was also specifically called-out by both Accountability and Transparency Review Teams (ATRT).

 The Consultation Group comprises approximately equal numbers of representatives from each of the GAC and the GNSO to a total number of approximately 12 active members.
-The work is divided into two work streams, the first concentrating on Mechanisms for day to day co-operation and the second on the detail options for GAC engagement in the GNSO policy development process (PDP).
+The work is divided into two work streams, the first concentrating on mechanisms for day to day co-operation and the second on the detail options for GAC engagement in the GNSO policy development process (PDP).

 ACHIEVEMENTS TO DATE